Western Illinois University: Macomb Campus

 Renewable Energy Concentrations:

-Biofuels Technology: This concentration will focus on the technological aspects of using plant materials to produce ethanol and biodiesel.
+Biofuels Technology: This concentration focuses on the technological aspects of using plant materials to produce ethanol and biodiesel.
 Students will take courses in agriculture, chemistry, biology, physics, GIS, and finance, among an array of courses.

 Students will be expected to understand the fundamentals of feedstock production, fermentation, fractionation, supply chain management, and plant management.
 Students choosing this option might pursue careers in private sector or cooperative biofuel production facilities.
 They might also find jobs in local planning agencies, nonprofit advocacy groups, nonprofit environmental groups, state agencies, or federal regulatory departments.

-Policy, Planning, & Management: This concentration will emphasize the myriad public policies that affect the development and utilitzation of renewable energy.
+Policy, Planning, & Management: This concentration emphasizes the numerous public policies that affect the development and utilitzation of renewable energy.
 Students will understand how laws, contracts, and regulations operating at the local, regional, state, federal, and international scale affect renewable energy development.
 They will also gain an understanding of many technical aspects of renewable energy such as commodity and energy markets, facility site location, and the general operations of biofuel processors and wind turbines.

 Students choosing this option might pursue careers in local planning agencies, nonprofit advocacy groups, nonprofit environmental groups, state agencies, federal regulatory departments, or in the private sector.